cjpais/buzzard-bot/README.md

 Before starting the bot there are a few requirements.

+1. Clone this repo
+   1. Install requirements
-1. Have a telegram bot API key
+2. Have a telegram bot API key
-2. Have write access to BUZZARD git repo
+3. Have write access to BUZZARD git repo
-3. Clone the BUZZARD Repo
+4. Clone the BUZZARD Repo

 Once these requirements are gathered, you can feasibly start the bot.